Click here to see the host countries of refugees originating from Nigeria.

 Email: inge [dot] amundsencmi [dot] no

-Dr Inge Amundsen is a Norwegian researcher and political scientist focussing on political economy, democratization and human rights.
-His main country expertise is on Malawi, Bangladesh, Angola, and Nigeria, and his main research topics are democratic institutionalisation, parliaments, political parties, political corruption, and natural resources.
+Dr Inge Amundsen is a Norwegian political scientist and researcher focussing on political economy, democratization and human rights.
+His main country expertise is on Malawi, Bangladesh, Angola, and Nigeria, and his current research topics include parliaments, political parties, political corruption, civil society and informal political engagement.

-Amundsen has an extensive experience with Country of Origin reports, with a production of over 20 expert reports for asylum appeals (by end 2017) for UK, American, and Canadian solicitors and law firms.
-He is an expert on human and political rights abuse, opposition and political persecution, risk of return and of brutal and degrading treatment and torture, and the situation of religious, ethnic and regional minorities.
-He has also done some document verification/authentication.
+Amundsen has an extensive experience with Country of Origin reports, with a production of over 130 expert reports for asylum cases, including many appeal cases (by beginning of 2020) for UK, American, Canadian and Dutch solicitors and law firms.
+He is an expert on human and political rights abuse; opposition and political persecution; political violence; sexual abuse and human trafficking; discrimination of the mentally ill and access to health care; risk of FGM; persecution and social stigma of religious, ethnic and regional minorities including LGBTI+; and the risk of return and of brutal and degrading treatment and torture.

-Please note that Dr Amundsen is not willing to provide his expertise pro bono, except for in a few, non-demanding cases.
+Please note that Dr Amundsen is not willing to provide his expertise pro bono, except for in a few, non-demanding cases and for NGOs in the 'global south'.

 Email: garywhrin [dot] org